Bisu Parba: Bisu Parba recipe

 On the occasion of Bisu people are resting at home and preparing special food for breakfast on the day which is mostly "Moode recipe" (English: Screw Pine) which is similar to Kadubu and "Uddina dōse recipe" (lentil dosa).
 For lunch, cashew nut and green gram curry (bijata kajipu), cucumber puli kajipu, ivy gourd dry palya fries and Payaso is served with steamed boiled rice and other accompaniments.
 Prepare a Tuluva inspired brunch this "Bisu Parba" and enjoy with the members of the family.

 Kai Bittu Padune

 Bisu parbo is auspious day for Tuluvas, so on this day morning they keep a side new paddy seeds.

 In the evening sowing procedure is carried out on the chin(Tulu:Puṇi) of field.
 Put the paddy seed on the side of the mulch and shade it with Aporosa villosa (Tulu: Saroli) leaves.
 And tenants take permission for continuing the practice of planting the following year.

 Related festivals

-In adjacent Malabar region a festival called Vishu with similar customs and ritual significance that of Bisu Parba is celebrated on the exact same date.
+In adjacent Malabar region a festival called Vishu with similar customs and ritual significance that of Bisu Parba is celebrated on the same date.
 Spring harvest festivals such as Bihu, Vaisakhi, Puthandu etc. too coincides with Bisu Parba.